Joshuapaulc7/INTERNSOFTcodefiles/README.md

 # INTERNSOFTcodefiles
-All code files from INTERNSOFT SESSIONS
+All code files and projects from the INTERNSOFT SESSIONS